smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

 Apply [here](http://functions.chain.link/) to add your EVM account address to the Allow List.
 :::

-1. **[Complete the setup steps in the Getting Started guide](/chainlink-functions/getting-started):** The Getting Started Guide shows you how to set up your environment with the necessary tools for these tutorials.
+1. **[Complete the setup steps in the Getting Started guide](/chainlink-functions/getting-started):** The Getting Started Guide shows you how to set up your environment with the necessary tools for this tutorial.

 1. Make sure to understand the [API multiple calls](/chainlink-functions/tutorials/api-multiple-calls/) guide.